-- · C-IBS: In December 2013, through our majority-owned subsidiary, Synthetic Biomics, Inc., we entered into a worldwide exclusive license agreement with Cedars-Sinai Medical Center (CSMC) for the right to develop products for therapeutic and prophylactic treatments for acute and chronic diseases.
-An investigational team led by Mark Pimentel, M.D. at CSMC has discovered that these products are intended to target the production of methane gas by certain pathogenic gastrointestinal (GI) microorganisms that are perceived as the underlying cause of gas, pain and constipation associated with C-IBS, as well as diseases such as obesity and type 2 diabetes.
-Initially we will focus on the development of an oral treatment to reduce the impact of methane producing organisms on C-IBS.
-We intend to initiate in vivol pharmacokinetic/pharmacodynamic studies in the first half of 2014, and to initiate a Phase II clinical trial during the second half of 2014 under an Investigational New Drug application (IND).
-Expected timing of topline data is mid-2015. - · Pertussis: In April 2014, positive preclinical research findings for SYN-005, our proprietary monoclonal antibody (mAb) combination therapy for treating Pertussis (whooping cough), in two non-human primate studies (n=15).
+- C-IBS: In December 2013, through our majority-owned subsidiary, Synthetic Biomics, Inc., we entered into a worldwide exclusive license agreement with Cedars-Sinai Medical Center (CSMC) for the right to develop products for therapeutic and prophylactic treatments for acute and chronic diseases.
+An investigational team led by Mark Pimentel, M.D. at CSMC has discovered that these products may reduce the production of methane gas by certain gastrointestinal (GI) microorganisms.
+Methane produced by these organisms is perceived as the underlying cause of bloating, pain and constipation associated with C-IBS, and may contribute to the pathology of other diseases.
+Initially we are focusing on the development of SYN-010, an oral treatment being designed to reduce the impact of methane producing organisms on C-IBS.
+In vitro and preclinical animal model studies were initiated in June 2014.
+We plan to initiate a Phase II dose-discovery and proof-of-mechanism clinical trial during the second half of 2014 under an Investigational New Drug application (IND).
+Topline data from this Phase II trial are expected in mid-2015. - Pertussis: In April 2014, we received positive preclinical research findings for SYN-005, our proprietary monoclonal antibody (mAb) combination therapy for treating Pertussis (whooping cough), in two non-human primate studies (n=15).
 In December 2012, in collaboration with Intrexon Corporation (NYSE: XON) (Intrexon), we initiated development of a mAb therapy for the treatment of Pertussis infections, more commonly known as whooping cough.
-We are developing a mAb therapy, SYN-005, designed to target and neutralize the pertussis toxin, in order to reduce the mortality rate in infants and shorten the duration of chronic cough in afflicted adults.
+We are developing a mAb therapy, SYN-005, designed to target and neutralize the pertussis toxin, in order to reduce the mortality rate in infants.
 To further the development of this potential therapy for Pertussis, we entered into an agreement with The University of Texas at Austin to license the rights to certain research and pending patents related to pertussis antibodies.
 According to the World Health Organization, each year, B. pertussis infection causes an estimated 300,000 deaths worldwide, primarily among young, unvaccinated infants.
-Based on positive non-human primate and murine model findings, we intend to file an INDapplication to support a Phase I clinical trial expected to initiate during the first half of 2015.
+Based on positive non-human primate and murine model findings, we intend to file an IND application to support a Phase I clinical trial expected to initiate during the first half of 2015.
 Topline data is expected to be available within approximately 90 days of the start of the trial.
-This is expected to be followed by a Phase II trial, with topline results expected in the second half of 2015.
-We also intend to request an Orphan Drug designation for SYN-005 for the treatment of Pertussis. - · Acinetobacter infections: In September 2012, in collaboration with Intrexon, we initiated efforts to develop a mAb therapy for the treatment of Acinetobacter infections.
+This is expected to be followed by the initiation of a Phase II trial in the second half of 2015.
+In addition, we have submitted an Orphan Drug designation request for SYN-005 for the treatment of Pertussis. - Acinetobacter infections: In September 2012, in collaboration with Intrexon, we initiated efforts to develop a mAb therapy for the treatment of Acinetobacter infections.
 Many strains of Acinetobacter are multidrug-resistant and pose an increasing global threat to hospitalized patients, wounded military personnel and those affected by natural disasters.
 A treatment for Acinetobacter infections represents a billion dollar market opportunity.
-The generation of a panel of antibodies is ongoing. - · IBS: In December 2013, in collaboration with Intrexon, and partially utilizing the intellectual property optioned from CSMC, we intend to develop biologic approaches targeted at the prevention, and acute and chronic treatment of a subset of IBS pathologies specifically caused by auto-antibodies.
+This program is in the discovery stage and the generation of a panel of antibodies is ongoing. - · IBS: In December 2013, in collaboration with Intrexon, and partially utilizing the intellectual property optioned from CSMC, we announced an intent to develop biologic approaches targeted at the prevention, and acute and chronic treatment of a subset of IBS pathologies specifically caused by auto-antibodies.
+This program is in the early discovery stage, and we are still evaluating the option.